asyrul21/reso-ui/README.md

 16. All components now have an optional prop _theme_

+17. Confirmation Dialog now has `type` prop to either ask yes/no questions or just an 'OK' button.
+Prop `question` replaced with `header`

 # To Be Reconstructed using library in Client

 1. Generic Modal for Popups that utilise libary components